GAIA-UNIL/G2S/README.md

 An interactive and complete documentation is available [here](https://gaia-unil.github.io/G2S/).
 The `docs/algorithms/example/` folder is a generated docs mirror (from `docs/sync_examples.sh`) and is intentionally gitignored.

+Documentation and packaging notes should use concise, current wording because they are reused across generated artifacts.

+A repository-wide review snapshot is available in `CODE_REVIEW_REPORT.md`.

 ## Build note

 `make` in `build/Makefile` checks whether `include/zmq.hpp` exists.
 If missing, it auto-downloads `zmq.hpp` from `cppzmq` using `curl` (preferred), then `wget`, then `python`.

 For Python wheels, `zmq.h` must also be available.
 The Python build first tries `pyzmq` include paths (PEP 517 isolated builds), then system include paths.
 If not found, install ZeroMQ development headers (for example `libzmq3-dev` on Debian/Ubuntu or `zeromq-devel` on RHEL/Fedora).

+## Server job launch policy

+By default, the server only launches algorithms whose requested `Algorithm` name resolves through `algosName.config`.
+Unknown names are rejected instead of falling back to `./<Algorithm>`.
+Use `--allow-unregistered-algorithms` when starting `g2s_server` to explicitly restore the legacy fallback behavior for local development or custom deployments.

+Remote job requests are bounded before launch: job JSON is limited to 1 MiB, algorithm names to 2048 bytes, individual argv entries to 64 KiB, and total argv entries to 4096.
+Requests exceeding those limits are rejected instead of being truncated.

+## Server job control

+`KILL` requests now fail with a nonzero reply when the requested job id is unknown, malformed, or no longer tracked by the server.

 ## AS mask order (`-mi`)